-But BAMS also reaches beyond the immediate AMS community to policy makers, the media, and ultimately, the public that funds and applies our science.
-As a result, publishing with BAMS is more than just getting a paper chosen, accepted, and posted.
+BAMS also reaches beyond the immediate AMS community to policy makers, the media, and ultimately, the public that funds and applies our science.

-What to Expect When You Submit to BAMS: The New Multiplatform Process
+What to Expect When You Submit to BAMS

 Writing for BAMS begins when authors send proposals for peer-reviewed articles.
-Editors invite submissions based on these proposals in order to represent the wide range of advances and issues relevant to our community.
+The Chair of the BAMS Editorial Board reviews proposals and approves submissions based on these proposals.
+An important criteria for approval is the need for BAMS to represent the wide range of advances and issues relevant to our community.
 The proposal process also provides authors with guidance before peer review.
-Articles need to be sufficiently urgent, important, accessible, and interesting: in short, rewarding enough to persuade a broad range of people--not just specialists--to read.
+Articles need to be sufficiently urgent, important, accessible, and interesting: rewarding enough to persuade a broad range of people—not just specialists—to read.

 Ready to reach your audience?